-Bizarre tale of the woman whose feet never touched the ground
+Bizarre tale of the W.Va. woman whose feet never touched the ground

-Bizarre tale of the woman whose feet never touched the ground
+Bizarre tale of the W.Va. woman whose feet never touched the ground

-The tale of the woman whose feet never touched the ground is among the strangest of W.Va. ghosts stories.
+The tale of the woman whose feet never touched the ground is among the strangest of West Virginia witch stories.

-Mountainous and often remote, West Virginia may enjoy more than its fair share of strange stories, but the tale of the woman whose feet never touched the ground is certainly among the strangest.
+CANVAS, W.Va. — Mountainous and often remote, West Virginia may enjoy more than its fair share of strange stories.
+Still, the tale of the woman whose feet never touched the ground is undoubtedly among the most remarkable.

 Advertisement

-This remarkable tale comes out of the highlands along the Gauley River in central West Virginia, and though the matter has never been settled, the "Ward Road" to which the anonymous author refers would seem to be that which wanders through the farmlands north of WV-39 between and .
+This tale comes from the highlands along the Gauley River in central West Virginia.
+Though the matter has never been settled, the "Ward Road" to which the anonymous author refers would seem to be that which wanders through the farmlands north of WV-39 between and .

 Advertisement

-"One day the woman decided to grace my uncle with her presence.
-As he was crossing her landmark, that separated my grandfather’s land and her own, a chill ran up and down his spine.
-He turned to look over his shoulder to double-check that nothing was behind him, when, sure enough, he finally saw the woman whose feet never touched the ground.
+He turned to look over his shoulder to double-check that nothing was behind him when, sure enough, he finally saw the woman whose feet never touched the ground.
 He stated that she was 'hovering' across the grass, and behind her stood a table up on one leg, dancing.

 Advertisement